Large-Momentum Effective Theory: Generalized Collinear Parton Observables

 \subsection{Higher-Twist Distributions}

 Higher-twist distributions are quantities of great interest because they describe the coherent quark-gluon correlations in the proton.
 In contrast with the leading-twist distributions, our understanding of the higher-twist ones is rather poor.
-On one hand, they depend on more than one parton momentum fractions; on the other hand, there is no physical intuition about what they may look like, in particular, about how they behave asymptotically at small and large $x$~\cite{Braun:2011aw}.
-There have been studies on the higher-twist distributions in the context of their connection to the DIS structure function, the transverse single-spin asymmetries in various hadron productions, GPDs related to quark and gluon OAM, parton distributions amplitudes, etc. LaMET will be able to shed new lights by providing a possibility to access them from lattice simulations.
+On one hand, they often depend on more than one parton momentum fractions; on the other hand, there is no physical intuition about what they may look like, in particular, about how they behave asymptotically at small and large $x$~\cite{Braun:2011aw}.
+There have been studies on the higher-twist distributions in the context of their connection to the DIS structure function, the transverse single-spin asymmetries in various hadron productions, GPDs related to quark and gluon OAM, parton DAs, etc. LaMET will be able to shed new lights by providing a possibility to access them from the lattice.

 Higher-twist contributions also appear in LaMET expansion, where the suppression is provided by powers of the hadron momentum squared.
 In all factorizations presented in previous sections, only the leading-twist terms that capture the logarithmic dependence on hadron momentum are taken into account.
 The higher-twist contributions have been assumed to be small.
-If the hadron momentum is not sufficiently large compared to its mass and/or one is close to the endpoints of the physical region of $x$, the higher-twist contributions can become non-negligible, and we need to understand their structure and impact.
+If the hadron momentum is not sufficiently large compared and/or one is close to the endpoint region ($x\to0$ and $x\to1$), the higher-twist contributions can become non-negligible, whose structure and impact require understanding.